 Postdoctoral Research Fellow.
 Urban Studies Foundation

 School of Geographical and Earth Sciences, University of Glasgow.
-January 2016 - present
+January 2016 - August 2017.

 Scholar in Residence.
 Institute for Advanced Study, University of Minnesota.
 Fall 2015.